-CommonSenseMedia.org conducted a research on 1000 participants between 13 to 17 years of age, 80% of those surveyed were actively using social media.
-Today, It’s really very important for parents to understand the appropriate usage of networking sites and the potential risks kids might face.
+CommonSenseMedia.org researched 1000 participants between 13 to 17 years of age, 80% of those surveyed were actively using social media.
+Today, It is indeed essential for parents to understand the appropriate usage of networking sites and the potential risks kids might face.

 Teens’ social media preferences